"People to me are forces.

 from Musical Atomization, Karlheinz Stockhausen.

 Jana Luksts is a pianist fiercely dedicated to the performance of contemporary classical music.
 A proponent of esoteric idioms for piano, Jana finds purpose in realizing new works for the instrument.
+Most recently, Jana was the guest artist at the Delian Academy for New Music in Mykonos (Greece), and an invited artist at the Sound Symposium XIX in Newfoundland (Canada).
 Jana's 2017-18 season has featured a series of solo concerts, presenting the works of Aperghis, Spyrou, Erber and Finnissy, with venues including Ypsilon (Thessaloniki, presented by Ypsilon) and St. Andrew's Church (Toronto, presented by TO.U Collective for New Music).
-In June of 2018, she will be the guest artist at the Delian Academy for New Music in Mykonos, Greece.
-Jana will be featured as a solo and chamber artist at the Sound Symposium in Newfoundland in July of 2018.
-Other upcoming engagements include a series of concerts in collaboration with the Contemporary Music Lab at the Aristotle University of Thessaloniki (AuTh.) featuring works of past and current students, and alumni of the Greek Fulbright Program.
+Other engagements have included a series of concerts in collaboration with the Contemporary Music Lab at the Aristotle University of Thessaloniki (AuTh.) featuring works of past and current students, and alumni of the Greek Fulbright Program.

 Jana has performed at the Musikiin Aika Festival (Finland), Internationale Fereinkurse für Neue Musik (Germany) and has performed as a member of the Frankfurt Radio Symphony Orchestra (hr-Sinfonieorchester), featuring Brian Ferneyhough’s rarely performed “Firecycle Beta”.
 In addition to this, Jana had the pleasure of giving a lecture recital on Complexism at the Manhattan School of Music during her 2016-17 season.